-- Focus on user’s main goal.
-Why did user download your app?
+- Focus on the user’s main goal.
+Why did the user download your app?
 What do they want to do once they open the app?

-Wednesday is used to create secondary screens and apply client’s feedback from Tuesday.
-With secondary screens we want to make sure that our block diagram has every screens that can possibly be inside the app.
+Wednesday is used to create secondary screens and apply the client’s feedback from Tuesday.
+With secondary screens, we want to make sure that our block diagram has every screen that can possibly be inside the app.
 The golden rule is that if there is a button there must be a screen that it opens.

 For secondary screens it is important to not forget the following screens in your block diagram: